FrancisVila/MFT_convert/content/en/docs/SecureTransport/Containerized_Deployment_Guide/using-st-cont-delivery/deployment-prerequisites.md

 ## External Database Requirements

-The requirements for the External Oracle/MSSQL/PostgreSQL databases are the same as mentioned in the <a href="https://docs.axway.com/bundle/SecureTransport_55_InstallationGuide_allOS_en_HTML5/page/Content/InstallationGuide/prereqs/Database_installation_prerequisites.htm" class="MCXref xref">Database requirements</a> in the *SecureTransport 5.5 Installation guide* with some database-specific exceptions.
+The requirements for the External Oracle/MSSQL/PostgreSQL databases are the same as mentioned in the [Database requirements](https://docs.axway.com/bundle/SecureTransport_55_InstallationGuide_allOS_en_HTML5/page/Content/InstallationGuide/prereqs/Database_installation_prerequisites.htm) in the *SecureTransport 5.5 Installation guide* with some database-specific exceptions.

 ### Requirements for Oracle Databases